 - Cars with zero emissions benefit from reduced or zero road tax since many are currently exempt from vehicle excise duty;

 - Reduced benefit in kind rates for Limited Company owners compared to petrol/diesel vehicles (as per the example above);

 - Electric cars bring huge benefits to the environment;

 - At at an estimated 4p per mile on average, electric vehicles are a much cheaper option to petrol/diesel cars which is a huge saving either to you or your business.

-- You may need to reclaulcate your travel time, particularly on long journies because you need to make sure you can charge your vehicle – this could result in longer time to visit your clients and additional costs like hotels, although these would still be an allowable business expense.
+- You may need to recalculate your travel time, particularly on long journeys because you need to make sure you can charge your vehicle.
+However, this could result in longer time to visit your clients and additional costs like hotels, although these would still be an allowable business expense.

-- Finding a charging point near your home can be difficult if you don’t have a driveway, especially as the network of publically available charging points is still limited but growing everyday;
+- Finding a charging point near your home can be difficult if you don’t have a driveway.
+This is especially so as the network of publicly available charging points is still limited, but growing everyday;

 - Limited Company owners don’t avoid the need to submit a P11d form and there is likely to be extra tax to pay, however small;

-- Electric cars are more expensive to buy, due in part to the cost of bettery technology, which can offset the benefit of lower tax rates in Limited Companies.
+- Electric cars are more expensive to buy, due in part to the cost of better technology, which can offset the benefit of lower tax rates in Limited Companies.